1) Text photos (optional)

 Mesa storms punish unbalanced canopies and over-extended limbs.

-Deciduous shade trees: Tree Pruning (PDF) • Citrus: Pruning Citrus
+Deciduous shade trees (PDF): Tree Pruning • Citrus: Pruning Citrus

 A practical way to plan before monsoon winds show up.